Hexensuelze/duke3d_hrp/hrp_readme.txt

 - Current EDuke32 problems (might get fixed in future versions):
      > At the end of episodes 1-3, you will not see the end screen after the cinematic.
 Instead, only a black screen will show up.
-     > The startup/loading screens are not optimized for widescreen resolutions and might show black stripes on both sides and possibly some distortions, depending on your display.
+     > The startup screens are not optimized for widescreen resolutions and might show black stripes on both sides and possibly some distortions, depending on your display.

 - Rarely you will still find props, pickup weapons or the like that are